-In the longer term we want to focus on studying and modeling mixed representations containing social semantic representations (e.g. folksonomies) and formal semantic representations (e.g. ontologies) and propose operations that allow us to couple them and exchange knowledge between them.
+Concerning the social dimension we will then focus on studying and modeling mixed representations containing social semantic representations (e.g. folksonomies) and formal semantic representations (e.g. ontologies) and propose operations that allow us to couple them and exchange knowledge between them.
+The very long term objective is to obtain a uniformed and integrated representation of social aspects (e.g., groups, networks, communities), social objects (web resources e.g. pictures, posts), social informal semantics (e.g. tags, folksonomies) and social formal semantics (e.g. ontologies, schemas).

-Since we have a background in requirement models, we want to consider in the short term their formalization too in order to support mutual understanding and interoperability between requirements expressed with these heterogeneous models.
-In a longer term, we believe that argumentation theory can be combined to requirement engineering to improve participant awareness and support decision-making.
-On the methodological side, we propose to adapt to the design of such systems the incremental formalization approach originally introduced in the context of CSCW and HCI communities [57][58].
+To take into account social dynamics, we believe that argumentation theory can provide models (e.g. [62]) that must be adapted to open web constraints.
+Argumentation theory can be combined to requirement engineering to improve participant awareness and support decision-making (e.g. [27]).
+On the methodological side, we propose to adapt to the design of such systems the incremental formalization approach originally introduced by the CSCW and HCI communities [59][60].
 In incremental formalization users first express information informally and then the system helps them formalize it.
-The goal of such an approach or of similar approaches is to get users to interact at least partially with formal representations, to make them contribute to a formalization closer to their needs [41].
+The goal of such an approach or of similar approaches is to get users to interact at least partially with formal representations, to make them contribute to a formalization closer to their needs [43].
+Argumentation theory can also be combined with semantic web models and social web approaches to provide explicit formal representation of some social dynamics (e.g. opinions, agreements, debates, disagreements) more and more useful to understand the state and status of a resource and, for instance, decide on whether to trust it or not.
+This kind of understanding and models would allow scaling-up some very time-consuming tasks on the social web (e.g. management of Wikipedia).